Tyler O'Neill Player Props: Cardinals vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 14th-ranked team ERA across all MLB pitching staffs (4.15).
+- The Cubs' 4.14 team ERA ranks 14th across all league pitching staffs.

-- The Cubs allow the seventh-fewest home runs in baseball (106 total, 1.1 per game).
+- The Cubs surrender the third-fewest home runs in baseball (107 total, 1.1 per game).

-- The righty last appeared on Wednesday against the Washington Nationals, when he tossed 5 2/3 innings, allowing three earned runs while giving up seven hits.
+- The lefty last pitched on Friday against the St. Louis Cardinals, when he threw 6 1/3 innings, allowing two earned runs while giving up six hits.

-- In 16 games this season, the 31-year-old has amassed an ERA of 6.05, with 7.8 strikeouts per nine innings.
-Opponents are batting .280 against him.

 © 2023 Data Skrive.
 All rights reserved.